x̱aw̓s shew̓áy̓ New Growth 新生林

 Site Plan

-The planting beds and cob oven are arranged as a series of interlocking trigons, crescents, extended crescents, and circles.
+The planting beds and stone hearth are arranged as a series of interlocking trigons, crescents, extended crescents, and circles.
 These are traditional Coast Salish design elements that have been applied to the land with permaculture methods.
 Permaculture is a design process that simulates the methods and resilient patterns of ecosystems.
 The larger principles of permaculture are centered around whole systems thinking and organizational and social design processes, and they have varied and vastly diverse applications beyond land management and farming.

 Plant Signage